Steady-state analysis of the Join the Shortest Queue model in the Halfin-Whitt regime

+where $L$ is the `generator' of the fluid model.
+Section 2 of \cite{Stol2015} proves rigorously that \eqref{eq:pdefirst} is indeed true provided the fluid model satisfies $\frac{d}{dt} v(t) = F(v(t))$ for some continuous vector field $F(\cdot)$.
+In our case the vector field is discontinuous because we deal with a linear switching system (more on this in Section~\ref{sec:tau}), and we would need to verify by hand that \eqref{eq:pdefirst} is satisfied for any choice of $h(x)$. \end{remark}

-\subsection{Understanding the Fluid Model}
+\subsection{Understanding the fluid model.}

-Let us (heuristically) examine the fluid model in \eqref{eq:dynamic}.
+The following is a heuristic description of the fluid model in \eqref{eq:dynamic}.
 We refer to $U_1(t)$ as the regulator, because it prevents $v^{x}_1(t)$ from becoming positive.
 In the absence of this regulator, i.e.\ $U_1(t) \equiv 0$, the system would have been a linear dynamical system

 However, due to the presence of the regulator, for values in the set $\{v_1 = 0,\ v_2 \geq \beta/\sqrt{n}\}$ it is as if the vector field becomes